Welcome, HLS journal editors and staff!

 Your journal's library liaison is your main contact at the HLS Library.
 Your liaison can assist through:

-Look up your journal liaison's name and contact information in the table below and reach out to us whenever we can assist.
+Look up your journal liaison's name and contact information in the table below and reach out to us for help.

 Our Article Preview service streamlines the cite-checking process by identifying items that may be difficult to obtain.